MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 $ git clone git@github.com:MichaelCurrin/code-cookbook.git
 ```

-This avoids having to enter your password each time your push or if you pull a private repo.
-And this is especially useful if 2FA is setup.
+This avoids having to enter your **password** each time your push, or if you pull a private repo.
+And this is especially useful if **2FA** is setup.

-You can also use the SSH URL for any public repos by other people if you want to clone them (you won't be able to push unless you are a collaborator though).
+You can also use the SSH URL for any **public** repos by other people if you want to clone them (you won't be able to push unless you are a collaborator though).

 ## Generate keys